decoderr24/NeuroScout/README.md

 The architecture of NeuroScout allows for future expansion into:

-- Integration with AI and machine learning backends
 - Data driven dashboards and analytical visualizations
-- AI assisted ideation and decision support workflows
 - Multi user environments with role based access control
 - Deployment as a (SaaS)